metalcarratt/ministry/2024_itero_1/msg06.md

 # Message Six - Being a vessel unto honor and pursuing righteousness, faith, love, peace with those who call on the Lord out of a pure heart
 How much we need to be equiped!
 Elders are, primarily, shepherds.
 Not just knowledge or ability.
-Who is the pattern for the saints, especially the tounger saints?
+Who is the pattern for the saints, especially the younger saints?
 This is how we shepherd the saints - with a pattern.
 What do they see in our lives?
 Consider before the Lord how we can be equiped to be patterns.

 Two matters: to be open and to be pure.